mercoglianoisidoro/test_pages/distributed_design_patterns/single-node/README.md

 # Single-node design pattern

-Single-node patters describe solutions using collection of container hosted by the same machine.
+Single-node patters describe solutions using collection of container hosted by the same machine or by a container group, like a kubernetes Pod.

 The containers :
 - are coupled on some degree